-Like a sister to Hafiz Saeed, unravelling the crimes of the dreaded lady terrorist Asiya Anrabi
+Like a sister to Hafiz Saeed, unravelling the crimes of the dreaded lady terrorist Asiya Andrabi

 Srinagar, July 12: The National Investigation Agency on Wednesday attached the residence of Kashmir separatist Asiya Andrabi.